innoq/simplete/README.md

 because we have performed screenreader tests for this markup (`aria-label` was necessary in order for the list of suggestions to be announced as a list in NVDA).

+We also recommend performing usability testing for your implementation of the component.
+The general expectation for a component like this is that selecting a result from the list of suggestions will behave in the same way as if that suggestion were entered into the search field and the form were submitted.
+If your links do not behave accordingly (e.g. if your search suggestions are links to a concrete page instead of to a list of search suggestions), you will need to find a way to communicate this to the user.

 Dependencies